Compress-Store on Blockchain: A Decentralized Data Processing and Immutable Storage for Multimedia Streaming: Introduction

+{To the best of our knowledge, the closest study in content to our work is VideoChain \cite{liu2018}.
+However, VideoChain uses a permissioned blockchain i.e., there are trusted parties in the architecture to be able to increase the transaction rates.
+Their application scenario is based on Campus video surveillance, a rather limited use case.
+Also, Videochain's blocks are based on video recordings, not on different type of frames as in our study.
+In VideoChain, the consensus is based on PoS i.e., no proof of work is required, again thanks to the trusted parties in the system.
+On the other hand, we employ proof of useful work where the usefulness is due to video compression which is required in any multimedia communication scenario.
+Since the consensus has both useful work and storage component, we believe that the application possibilities of the proposed architecture would be wider.}

 The organization of the paper is as follows.
-In Section 2., we introduce the compress-store architecture and provide the details of the proposed system.
+In Section 2., we introduce a novel compress-store architecture and provide the details of the proposed system including mining and verification processes.
 In Section 3, we dive into the details of the implementation and system-level decisions.
 We also provide advantages and disadvantages of the proposed scheme compared to the state-of-the-art.
 Finally, section 4 concludes the paper with few future directions.